MonitSharma/MonitSharma/README.md

     - I plan on working on [Natural Language Processing](https://github.com/MonitSharma/Natural-Language-Processing), both the classical and quantum perspective of this.
 Exploring a new field here.

-     - Do some basic introduction to quantum computing with various projects on all present quantum hardwares and libraries.
+     - Do some basic [introduction to quantum computing](https://github.com/MonitSharma/Introduction-to-Quantum-Computing) and some [Quantum Machine Learning](https://github.com/MonitSharma/Learn-Quantum-Machine-Learning) course with various [projects](https://github.com/MonitSharma/Quantum-Machine-Learning-Projects) on all present quantum hardwares and libraries.

      - Making quantum computing code exercises and walkthrough in [Hindi](https://github.com/MonitSharma/qiskit_hindi_tutorials), in order to make quantum computation accessible to everyone.

-     - Working on some open source projects
      ![alt text](https://github.com/MonitSharma/Quantum-Computing-with-Qiskit-and-IBMQ/blob/main/gifs/u2_animated_qubit.gif)